DataDog/integrations-core/wazuh/README.md

 3. [Restart the Agent][2].

+Here is how to troubleshoot some possible issues.

 **Data is not being collected:**

-Make sure that traffic is bypassed from the configured port if the firewall is enabled.
+Ensure traffic is bypassed from the configured port if the firewall is enabled.

 **Port already in use:**

-- If you see the **Port <PORT_NUMBER> Already in Use** error, see the following instructions.
+If you see the **Port <PORT_NUMBER> Already in Use** error, see the following instructions.
 The example below is for port 514:

 - On systems using Syslog, if the Agent listens for Wazuh logs on port 514, the following error can appear in the Agent logs: `Can't start UDP forwarder on port 514: listen udp :514: bind: address already in use`.
 This error occurs because by default, Syslog listens on port 514.
 To resolve this error, take **one** of the following steps:
     - Disable Syslog.
     - Configure the Agent to listen on a different, available port.